 GENERAL PLANTING INFORMATION

-Plant as quickly as possible (see below for Springtime planting, when you will need to consider the risk of frost and potentially keep plants indoors).
+Water plants right away and plant as soon as possible (see below for Spring planting, when you will need to consider the risk of frost and potentially keep plants indoors).

-We grow all of our plants in fibre pots or plugs (peat or coco fibre), making it convenient to ship and easy for you to plant.
+We grow all of our plants in coco fibre or peat plugs, making it convenient to ship and easy for you to plant.
 Each plant will arrive in one of two pot types:

 2) In a 2.5″ plastic pot.
 We insert some plants into these pots for shipping.
 Remove pots before planting.
 Plants in pots come with a coco fibre mat on top to secure the plant for shipping.
 Place this around the stem after planting to improve moisture retention and act as a weed guard.